 The ego is characterized by haves and wants.
 It wants to achieve excellence, acquire wealth, have the best relationships, solve the mystery of life, the mystery of the universe, and at the same time live a perfectly contented life according to its own subjective interpretations.

 You see, it is only this way, the ego survives by keeping you running for more.
 But it can acquire nothing that you can call yours.
 Everything object of desire is transient and gives false satisfaction.

 Sometimes, we compromise with our ego and settle for these temporary pleasures, but life begins to slip as we age.
-The body starts to disintegrate, and looks start to fade, memory starts malfunctioning, the intellect that we so proudly claim to be ours becomes dull.
+The body starts to disintegrate, looks start to fade, memory starts malfunctioning, and the intellect that we proudly claim to be ours becomes dull.

 No matter how much wealth we accumulate, no amount of it can compensate for the above losses.
 These things were never yours in the first place.
 They were given to you as a part of ego for the facilitation of inter-human relationships.